Frequently Asked Questions

-Every Global Goals contain specific sub-goals and a plan of how to achieve the them.
+Every Global Goals contain specific sub-goals and a plan of how to achieve them.

 Each Global Goal is considered equally important and none should be neglected.

 The Global Goals mutually support each other, helping to ensure that we achieve the global goals by 2030.
 For example, access to electricity will allow a child to study after sunset.
-If this electricity comes from a sustainable source of energy such as solar power (goal 7), this in turn will help fight climate change (goal 13) and the solar power industry can support the sustainable economic development of developing countries (goal 11).
+If this electricity comes from a sustainable source of energy such as solar power (SDG 7), this in turn will help fight climate change (SDG 13) and the solar power industry can support the sustainable economic development of developing countries (SDG 11).

 In order to reach the Goals by 2030, we all need to work together, take responsibility, and remember that even the very small things makes a world of a difference.

 The manpower of 1.8 billion people, play a crucial role to transform this from a plan to real action.
 You and all the young people will be the ones influenced by success or failure of these Goals.

 What are the opportunities for partners?